Network Reference

 Onboarding handshake

 New validators need their EVM signing address added to the on-chain ValidatorRegistry on every chain they operate on.
-See the Validator Quickstart Step 4 for the required information and the cast commands the registry owner runs to add you.
+See the validator quickstart Step 4 for the required information you send to the registry owner and the cast commands the owner runs to add you.

 After the on-chain handshake, your daemon’s signatures count toward order-consensus quorum and your hotkey can be assigned to the leader role when stake rotation puts you on top.